-- (a) In filing a grievance at Step 1, the grievant or her designated representative shall submit to the Step 1 management representative within 15 days following the occurrence of the event giving rise to the grievance a grievance form as contained in Appendix B of this Agreement, setting forth specifically the complete facts on which the grievance is based, the specific provision or provisions of the Agreement allegedly violated, and the relief requested.
-The grievance form will be submitted together with any document(s) the grievant would like to have considered at Step 1. - (b) The Step 1 management representative or designee shall meet to discuss the grievance and shall communicate a decision in writing to the grievant and the grievant's representative, if any, within 10 days following the date of the meeting.
+- (a) In filing a grievance at Step 1, the grievant or her designated representative shall submit to the Step 1 Management Representative within 15 days following the event giving rise to the grievance a grievance form as contained in Appendix B of this Agreement, setting forth specifically the complete facts on which the grievance is based, the specific provision or provisions of the Agreement allegedly violated, and the relief requested.
+The grievance form will be submitted with any document(s) the grievant would like to have considered at Step 1. - (b) The Step 1 Management Representative or designee shall meet to discuss the grievance and shall communicate a decision in writing to the grievant and the grievant's representative, if any, within 10 days following the date of the meeting.